Garden Landscaping Ideas

 If your corner is a sun trap create a bespoke corner seat with heat-loving plants.
 If it’s shady, set up a corner seat with ferns.
 Win-Win.

-A simple but effective Japanese rock garden landscape you say?
+A simple but effective Japanese rock landscape you say?
 Look no further.

 These large standing stones are pricey, but they last forever and don’t require watering, pruning, or feeding.
 The raked pebbles create movement so the effect isn’t too barren and the box clipped hedge neatly encases it all.